appristas/peasy-admin/readme.txt

 == Description ==

-This plugin utiliez Options and Settings API and provides an easy to use to API to build custom admin pages.
+This plugin utilizes Options and Settings API and provides an easy to use to API to build custom admin pages.

 = Resources =
 * WordPress Plugin: https://wordpress.org/plugins/peasy-admin/